kunalkr1807/basic-python-Pandas/README.md

 # basic-python-for- libraries
-here , i have tried to give an introductin to basic usage of python module pandas
+here , i have tried to give an introduction to basic usage of python libraries like numpy,pandas